 eMachineShop has machined steel parts for over 15 years.
 You can design and order your parts with our free CAD software or upload your own CAD file for a fast quote.

 - 100% Quality Guaranteed.

-Steelis a popular metal alloy consisting mostly of iron, typically with small amounts of carbon although other elements may be included such as manganese, chromium, vanadium and tungsten.
+Steelis a popular metal alloy consisting mostly of iron and some carbon.
+Other elements are sometimes added, such as manganese, chromium, vanadium, and tungsten.

 Popular Steel Alloys

 Excellent machinability and surface appearance.
 Typical applications include brake hose ends, pulleys, and hydraulic fittings.